-Project Description (C): I-270 Widening from the Chain of Rocks Canal to IL Rte.
-157, I-270 Interchange Reconstruction at Illinois Rte.
-111 and Reconstruction at Illinois Rte.
-3 (IL): In Spring 2018, the Illinois Competitive Freight Program included \$17 million for the I-270 interchange reconstruction at Illinois Rte.
-111. IDOT is funding \$2 million for construction engineering.
-This interchange provides direct access to one of the region's largest and fastest growing logistics parks that include Gateway Commerce Center, Lakeview Commerce Center and Gateway TradePort.
-(TIP 6886I-21) IDOT is preparing plans for a near future letting.
-It is anticipated that the construction project will include a full closure of IL 111 starting in the spring of a future fiscal year with project completion anticipated later that same year.
+Project Description (C): I-270 Improvements from the Chain of Rocks Canal to I-55/70 and intersection reconstruction at IL Rte 111 and Chain of Rocks Rd in Pontoon Beach (IL): IDOT's FY2024 - 2029 Highway Improvement Program includes the following funding: - Chain of Rocks Canal in Granite City to .1 mile E. of St. Thomas Rd Interchange Reconstruction and add lanes (IDOT): \$68.9M - FUNDED - IL Rte 3 in Granite City and St. Thomas Rd Bridge Replacement (IDOT): \$33M FUNDED - · St. Thomas Rd to IL 111 (IDOT): UNFUNDED Approximate Cost \$325M and \$3M for Engineering is FUNDED - .2 mile E. of IL 111 in Pontoon Beach to .5 mile E of I-55/70 Bridge repair and ramp replacement (IDOT): \$86.7M FUNDED - · IL 111 at CORS Rd in Pontoon Beach intersection Reconstruction (IDOT): \$20.5M FUNDED The I-270 interchange reconstruction at IL Rte 111 provides direct access to one of the region's largest and fastest growing logistics parks that include Gateway Commerce Center, Lakeview Commerce Center and Gateway TradePort.
+IDOT is preparing plans for a near future letting.
+It is anticipated that the construction project will include a full closure of IL Rte 111 starting in the spring of a future fiscal year with project completion anticipated later that same year.
 Local stakeholders, including yourselves, will be kept aware of schedule updates and milestones as they become available.
-The following IDOT projects are also funded:

-- I-270 6-Lane Preliminary Engineering (IL) \$3M Funded - I-270 from Illinois Rte.
-3 to East of St. Thomas Rd includes land acquisition & utility relocations (IL) \$76.5M Funded - Illinois Rte.
-111 at Chain of Rocks Rd, includes construction engineering, land acquisition & utility relocations (IL) \$19M Funded

-Programmed for Construction, or in Concept Development In Spring 2020, IDOT submitted an Infrastructure for Rebuilding America (INFRA) Grant application for the \$33 million Unclogging the Freight Bottleneck from the Mississippi River to east of Illinois Rte.
-111 project.
-The Freight Development Committee helped generate letters of support from manufacturing and logistics companies from both Missouri and Illinois.
+It's important to note the Freight Development Committee helped generate letters of support from manufacturing and logistics companies from both Missouri and Illinois.
 This example of regional collaboration was further enhanced by MoDOT submitting a letter of support for this project.
+I-270 Improvements from I-70 (MO) to Illinois Rte.
+157 (MO-IL) Programmed for Construction, or in Concept Development

-- I-270 from James S. McDonnell Boulevard to Bellefontaine Rd (MoDOT): \$278M FUNDED; Construction underway - I-270 Mississippi River Chain of Rocks Bridge Replacement (IDOT/MoDOT): \$496M FUNDED - I-270 Interchange reconstruction at IL Rte 111 (IDOT): \$19M FUNDED - I-270 from Illinois Rte 3 to east of St. Thomas Rd (IDOT) \$76.5M FUNDED - I-270 from east of St. Thomas Rd to IL Rte 157 (IDOT) PARTIALLY FUNDED; \$3M ENGINEERING UNDERWAY - I-270 corridor improvements from Rte.
+- I-270 from James S. McDonnell Boulevard to Bellefontaine Rd (MoDOT): \$278M FUNDED; Construction underway - I-270 corridor improvements from Rte.
 367 (Bellefontaine Rd.) to west of Rte.
+H (Riverview Dr.) (MO) \$42M (FY26) FUNDED - I-270 Mississippi River Chain of Rocks Bridge Replacement (IDOT/MoDOT): \$496M FUNDED; Construction underway - Chain of Rocks Canal in Granite City to .1 mi E. of St. Thomas Rd Interchange Reconstruction and add lanes (IDOT): \$68.9M FUNDED - IL Rte 3 in Granite City and St. Thomas Rd Bridge Replacement (IDOT): \$33M FUNDED - St. Thomas Rd to IL 111 (IDOT): UNFUNDED APPROXIMATE COST \$325M; and \$3M Engineering FUNDED - IL 111 at Chain of Rocks Rd in Pontoon Beach intersection reconstruction (IDOT): \$20.5M FUNDED - 2 mi E. of IL 111 in Pontoon Beach to .5 mi E of I-55/70 Bridge repair and ramp replacement (IDOT): \$86.7M FUNDED

-H (Riverview Dr.) (MO) \$42M (FY26) FUNDED I-70 Improvements from Wentzville to Stan Musial Veterans Memorial Bridge (MO) Programmed for Construction, or in Concept Development
+I-70 Improvements from Wentzville to Stan Musial Veterans Memorial Bridge (MO) Programmed for Construction, or in Concept Development